The Dupont Underground

 Know Before You Go

 Easily accessible from the Dupont Circle metro station.
+Mapping apps show an incorrect location, the entrance is on 19th street between Starbucks and Cafe Dupont.
 Tickets for a guided tour of the tunnels can be purchased on the Dupont Underground website.
 Much of the tunnels are still in a state of disrepair and the floor in some areas have broken glass, rusted metal, and muddy puddles, so wear closed-toe shoes.